-One of the following penalties shall be imposed on the student who violates the codes of public conduct:
+One of the following penalties shall be imposed on the student who violates the Code of Public Conduct, films and/or takes photographs, or commits other unauthorized behaviors including online class sessions, events, or activities:

 - 1. Verbal warning. - 2.
-Written warning. - Depriving the student of all or some of the privileges, services or extracurricular activities provided by the University for a period not exceeding two semesters and without refund of fees. - 4.
-Depriving the student of completing the course in which the violation is committed; Awarding a failing grade on the course and obligating the student to pay the course fees. - 5.
-Depriving the student of completing the whole semester in which the violation is committed; awarding a failing grade on all of the semester courses he is enrolled on and obligating him to pay the fees. - 6.
+Written warning. - 3.
+Depriving the student of all or some of the privileges, services or extracurricular activities provided by the University for a period not exceeding two semesters with or without refund of fees. - 4.
+Depriving the student of completing the course in which the violation is committed; awarding a failing grade on the course and obligating the student to pay the course fees. - 5.
+Depriving the student of completing the whole semester in which the violation is committed; awarding a failing grade on all of the semester courses s/he is enrolled on and obligating him/her to pay the fees. - 6.
 Suspension from study for one or more upcoming semester. - 7.
-Expulsion of the student from University and awarding him a failing grade on all of the courses of the semester in which the violation is committed; obligating him to pay the fees.
-The student shall not benefit from his academic record. - 8.
-Expulsion of the student from University; awarding him a failing grade on all of the courses of the semester in which the violation is committed; student shall not benefit from his academic record neither shall his fees be refunded.
+Expulsion of the student from University and awarding him/her a failing grade on all of the courses of the semester in which the violation is committed, with taking benefit from the academic records, and obligating him/her to pay the fees. - 8.
+Expulsion of the student from University and awarding him/her a failing grade on all of the courses of the semester in which the violation is committed, without taking benefit from his/her academic records, and obligating him/her to pay the fees.